 The result of

 This is when port 2525 may be helpful.
-It’s an alternative port to 587 that can also be used as an SMTP TLS port.
-It comes with the very same capabilities as its older brother port but has never been officially recognized by the internet authorities.
-Its lack of recognition doesn’t prevent it from working as a reliable alternative to 587, however.
+It’s an alternative port to 587 that can also be used as an SMTP port that supports TLS.
+It has the same capabilities as its older brother port but has never been officially recognized by the internet authorities.
+Its lack of recognition doesn’t prevent it from working as a reliable alternative to 587.
 In fact, most ISPs also support it.

 So which one should I use?

 Whenever you’re given a choice, you should use 587 as the default SMTP port.
-It comes with TLS security and is the officially recognized port for email submission.
+It comes with TLS encryption and is the officially recognized port for email submission.

-When 587 is not available or doesn’t work as expected, use port 2525 as an alternative.
-It comes with the same suite of features as 587 but has not been officially recognized.
+When 587 is unavailable or doesn’t work as expected, use port 2525 as an alternative.
+It has the same suite of features as 587 but has not been officially recognized.

-SMTP Port 1025 is also sometimes recommended as an alternative for email submission.
-Select from ports 587 and 2525 if possible, and if neither works, use 1025 as the very last alternative.
+SMTP Port 1025 is also sometimes recommended as an alternative for message submission.
+Select from ports 587 and 225 if possible, and if neither works, use 1025 as the very last alternative.

 Which ports are commonly used?

-Let’s now check the default SMTP server and ports for Gmail and other email providers.
+Let’s now check the default SMTP server and ports for Gmail and other SMTP clients.
 In some cases, you might be able to change the ports to your desired ones.
 When working with reputable providers, the ports displayed below are already well-tested and, as such, reliable.

 When in doubt, contact your provider to learn what ports you can use when sending emails via their SMTP.

 This sums up our guide to the common SMTP ports.
 You should now have a fairly solid foundation of information about which ports can be used for what.
-If you’re planning on setting up your own SMTP server using this information, please check out our guide where we discuss the pros and cons along with the instructions for setting one up.
+If you’re planning on setting up your own SMTP server using this information, you might find some of these materials helpful: